beljems/hello-world/README.md

 # hello-world
 This is my first hello world project.
 I'm a Web Developer.
-I loved to learn new techniques and skills in the world of web.
+I love to learn new techniques and skills in the world of web.